Prince (musician): Career

-1975–1984: Beginnings and breakthrough
+1975–1983: Beginnings and breakthrough

-In 1975, Pepe Willie (the husband of Prince's cousin Shauntel), formed the band 94 East with Marcy Ingvoldstad and Kristie Lazenberry, hiring André Cymone and Prince to record tracks.
-Willie wrote the songs, and Prince contributed guitar tracks, and Prince and Willie co-wrote the 94 East song, "Just Another Sucker".
-The band recorded tracks which later became the album Minneapolis Genius – The Historic 1977 Recordings.
+In 1975, Pepe Willie, the husband of one of Prince's cousins, formed the band 94 East with Marcy Ingvoldstad and Kristie Lazenberry, hiring André Cymone and Prince to record tracks.
+Willie wrote the songs, with Prince contributing guitar tracks, both of them co-writing the 94 East song, "Just Another Sucker".
+The band recorded tracks which later appeared in the album Minneapolis Genius – The Historic 1977 Recordings.
 In 1976, shortly after graduating from Central High School, Prince created a demo tape with producer Chris Moon, in Moon's Minneapolis studio.
-Unable to secure a recording contract, Moon brought the tape to Owen Husney, a Minneapolis businessman, who signed Prince, age 19, to a management contract, and helped him create a demo at Sound 80 Studios in Minneapolis (with producer/engineer David Z).
-The demo recording, along with a press kit produced at Husney's ad agency, resulted in interest from several record companies, including Warner Bros.
+Unable to secure a recording contract, Moon brought the tape to Owen Husney, a Minneapolis businessman.
+Husney signed Prince, then aged 19, to a management contract, and helped him create a demo at Sound 80 Studios in Minneapolis, with producer/engineer David Z. The demo recording, along with a press kit produced at Husney's ad agency, resulted in interest from several record companies, including Warner Bros.
 Records, A&M Records, and Columbia Records.

 With the help of Husney, Prince signed a recording contract with Warner Bros.
+Records in 1977.
 The record company agreed to give Prince creative control for three albums and retain his publishing rights.
 Husney and Prince then left Minneapolis and moved to Sausalito, California, where Prince's first album, For You, was recorded at Record Plant Studios.
 The album was mixed in Los Angeles and released on April 7, 1978.
 According to the For You album notes, Prince wrote, produced, arranged, composed, and played all 27 instruments on the recording, except for the song "Soft and Wet", whose lyrics were co-written by Moon.
 The cost of recording the album was twice Prince's initial advance.
 Prince used the Prince's Music Co. to publish his songs.
-"Soft and Wet" reached No. 12 on the Hot Soul Singles chart and No. 92 on the Billboard Hot 100.
-The song "Just as Long as We're Together" reached No. 91 on the Hot Soul Singles chart.
+In the United States, "Soft and Wet" reached No. 12 on the Hot Soul Singles chart and No. 92 on the Billboard Hot 100.
+The song "Just as Long as We’re Together" reached No. 91 on the Hot Soul Singles chart.